togaritogarikun/setting/README.md

 # MDEsetting
-This shell script constracts the Mac Development Environment in your new pc.
+This shell script (MDEsetting.sh) constracts the Mac Development Environment in your new pc.

 ## Description